BruceFangShengzhou/learngit/atf_codestyle_en.md

 <span id="toc_17266_29298_4"></span>
 ## Chapter 4: MISRA Compliance

-TF-A attempts to comply with the `MISRA C:2012 Guidelines`_.
+TF-A attempts to comply with the [MISRA C:2012 Guidelines](https://www.misra.org.uk/misra-c/).
 Coverity Static Analysis is used to regularly generate a report of current MISRA defects and to prevent the addition of new ones.

 It is not possible for the project to follow all MISRA guidelines.
-We maintain `a spreadsheet`_ that lists all rules and directives and whether we aim to comply with them or not.
+We maintain a spreadsheet that lists all rules and directives and whether we aim to comply with them or not.
 A rationale is given for each deviation.

    Enforcing a rule does not mean that the codebase is free of defects